-MW-01 and MW-02 are up-gradient of the site and may represent background groundwater quality.
-Monitoring wells MW-01 and MW-02 were not sampled in 2021.
-The 2019 results at MW-01 and MW-02 suggest that both up-gradient wells had low concentrations of chloride (17.0 mg/L and 7.67 mg/L, respectively), MW-01 had guideline exceedances of dissolved arsenic, dissolved iron, and dissolved lead and MW-02 contained concentrations of dissolved manganese and dissolved copper greater than the Tier 1 Guidelines.
+Monitoring wells MW-01 and MW-02 are hydraulically up-gradient of the site and may represent background groundwater quality.
+MW-01 and MW-02 were not sampled in 2022.
+The 2019 results at MW-01 and MW-02 suggest that both up-gradient wells had low concentrations of chloride (17.0 mg/L and 7.67 mg/L, respectively), MW-01 had guideline exceedances of dissolved arsenic, dissolved iron, and dissolved manganese and MW-02 contained concentrations of dissolved copper and dissolved manganese greater than the Tier 1 Guidelines.
 Concentrations of BTEX, PHC fractions F1 and F2, and VOCs were less than the analytical detection limits at MW-01 and MW-02 in 2019.